commercetools/commercetools-payone-integration/README.md

 To create a release tag for a Docker image, a new git commit tag has to be created manually.

-This will trigger a new Docker build by travis CI, as described before, but will create an additional Docker tag using the value of the git tag.
+This will trigger a new Docker build by travis CI and will create two additional Docker tags:
+- git tag value, e.g. `v1.0.1`
+- `production`

 The git release tag can be created via command line or github UI ("Draft new Release" https://github.com/commercetools/commercetools-payone-integration/releases)

 ```bash
 git tag -a v1.0.1 -m "Minor text adjustments."